List of ships named Lalla Rookh: 1830s (Atlantic)

 On 2 May 1830 Lalla Rookh is en route to Jamaica from Liverpool, under Captain Goodlett.
 14 September 1830 she arrives back at Liverpool.
 On 30 September 1832 she is at Stangate Creek, from Odessa, under Goodlet (sic).

 On 10 September 1832 Lalla Rookh arrives in Liverpool from Miramichi.

-On 11 September 1833 Lalla Rookh under Captain Watson arrives from Paraiba.
+On 11 September 1833 Lalla Rookh under Captain Watson arrives from Paraíba.

 On 29 August 1835 Lalla Rookh under Captain Mackie (sic), bound for Maranham, "was on shore near the Magazines, but got off last night without apparent damage, and proceeded this afternoon".
 On 16 January 1836, Lalla Rookh under Captain Mackay, arrived in Liverpool, and reported having seen an abandoned and waterlogged unnamed vessel en route across the Atlantic.

 On 28 March 1836 Lalla Rookh, under Captain Murphy, loaded up at Liverpool in preparation for sailing for Newfoundland and St Andrew's, New Brunswick (then part of British North America), and sailed on 16 April 1836 for Newfoundland and Miramichi, New Brunswick.
 Lalla Rookh sprang a leak in the Atlantic Ocean on 31 July 1836 and was abandoned, waterlogged.
 She was on a voyage from Miramichi to Waterford.
 All crew were saved.

 1840s

 Henderson

-On 18 November 1839 Lalla Rookh under Captain Henderson on her way from Clyde, Scotland, to Marseilles, was involved in a rescue of the crew of Miriam under Captain Goss, after this ship was abandoned in the Atlantic Ocean.
+On 18 November 1839 Lalla Rookh under Captain Henderson on her way from Clyde, Scotland, to Marseille, was involved in a rescue of the crew of Miriam under Captain Goss, after this ship was abandoned in the Atlantic Ocean.
 Miriam was on a voyage from Newfoundland to Falmouth, Cornwall.
 Lalla Rookh transported the crew to Gibraltar.
-On 4 January 1840, is reported at Marseilles.
+On 4 January 1840, is reported at Marseille.